madzot/ivaldi-diagram-editor/README.md

 Ivaldi is an application for working with string diagrams.
 It also allows the user to create domain-specific languages.

 ## Usage
-To use this application all you have to do is:
+To use this application you have to do the following:

     1. Clone this repository
     2. Open it with an IDE of your choice that can run Python files